yAudit/reports/content/08-2023-KEOM-upgrade.md

 #### Developer Response

-In case that we add hundreds of markets, we will probably change the implementation of this function and hire yAudit for another audit :)
+In case that we add hundreds of markets, we will probably change the implementation of this function and hire Electisec for another audit :)

 ### 8. Informational - Typos